 Take control of your center during these challenging times with our New Normal Kit!

-Showcase to parents how your center is going above and beyond to keep their child safe and healthy.
-Communicate frequently with updates, and share photos of your safety protocols and their child’s participation via apps like HiMama.
+Showcase to parents how your center is going above and beyond to keep their children safe and healthy.
+Communicate frequently with updates, and share photos of your safety protocols and their child’s participation via apps such as HiMama.

 We’d love to show you how daycares are using HiMama to stay in touch with parents and maintain health and safety communications.
 Get a FREE 10-minute tour with us here.